 What do you want to do with your kids today?
 No time to complain of boredom or play with mind-numbing gadgets.
 These A to Z activities for kids will keep your family busy for days to come.

 Alphabet ball is a game that grows with your child.
-After a one-time setup with a ball and alphabet stickers, this game will be ready to go any time.
-Shh.
-This activity is also educational but the kids will never know because they'll be having so much fun playing.
+After a one-time setup with a ball and alphabet stickers, this game will be ready to go anytime.
+This activity is also educational, but the kids will never know because they'll be having so much fun playing.

 Throw a bubble party in your backyard.
 Make your own bubbles recipes and head outdoors with bubble wands made out of straws, cups, fly swatters or try a more elaborate project that will give you huge bubbles.

 You prepare three meals plus snacks by yourself every day.
 Put on those aprons and get into the kitchen together.
 Cooking with your kids is actually a learning experience disguised as fun.
 They can use those reading skills to follow recipes and use math to measure out ingredients.